chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 The following components are required for submission to the cellxgene data portal.

 - raw count matrix (except for certain assays such as scATACseq)
-- normalized expression matrix used for visulization
+- normalized expression matrix used for visualization
 - cell level metadata (barcodes, cell type, tissue of origin, etc.)
 - embedding (at least one required, UMAP, tSNE, spatial, PCA)